stacks-network/docs/src/pages/understand-stacks/running-testnet-node.md

 ## Requirements

+In order to run a node, some software and hardware requirements need to be considered.

+### Hardware

+Running a node has no specialized hardware requirements.
+People were successful at running a node on Raspberry Pis, for instance.
+Minimum requirements are moving targets due to the nature of the project and some factors should be considered:

+- compiling node sources locally requires processing and storage resources
+- replicating the chainstate requires significant memory allocation (1.3+ GB)
+- chainstate size grows over time, increasing the memory requirements

+With these considerations in mind, we suggest hardware based on the general-purpose specification provided by GCP, the [E2 machine standard 2](https://cloud.google.com/compute/docs/machine-types#general_purpose):

+- 2 vCPUs
+- 8 GB memory
+- ~50-GB disk (preferably SSDs)

+It is also recommended to run the node with a publicly routable IP, that way other peers in the network will be able to connect to it.

+-> There is no difference in hardware you need to run a node versus a miner

+### Software

 If you use Linux, you may need to manually install [`libssl-dev`](https://wiki.openssl.org/index.php/Libssl_API) and other packages.
 In your command line, run the following to get all packages:

 ```bash